peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  collection.
-This is relevant for applications that use many-bit-long numbers as secret parameters.</li><li>The methods in this class (especially those that involve arithmetic) are not guaranteed to be "constant-time" (non-data-dependent) for all relevant inputs.
+This is relevant for applications that use many-bit-long numbers as secret parameters.</li><li>The methods in this class (especially those that involve arithmetic) are not guaranteed to be "constant-time" (nondata-dependent) for all relevant inputs.
 Certain attacks that involve encrypted communications have exploited the timing and other aspects of such communications to derive keying material or cleartext indirectly.</li></ul>
  <p>Applications should instead use dedicated security libraries to handle